Deal of the Day

 Helmertz

-When you look at the E/W hands only, 3diamond icon does not look a good proposition but at the table, the defensive communication in the black suits was non-existent.
+When you look at the E/W hands only, 3 does not look a good proposition but at the table, the defensive communication in the black suits was non-existent.
 This would have enabled E/W to make nine tricks in diamonds easily enough.
 In fact, there were a few -110’s and even a -470 on the scorecard.
-Still, -200 to N/S, when 5club icon went down two, happened to be the next best score for E/W on the board, so the Dutch collected 18 MP.
+Still, -200 to N/S, when 5 went down two, happened to be the next best score for E/W on the board, so the Dutch collected 18 MP.

 On to the next deal: